Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• During the last 3 years, the average time in days below previous high water mark is 57 days, which is lower, thus better than the value of 302 days from the benchmark.
+• Compared with AGG (325 days) in the period of the last 3 years, the average time in days below previous high water mark of 57 days is lower, thus better.

 Performance (YTD)